 Runner Profile – Margie O’Brien

-We are super excited that our very first runner interview is with Andrew’s Mum Margie!
+About My First Marathon is our very first runner profile and we are super excited that our very first runner is Andrew’s Mum Margie!

 Margie O’Brien is an active 67-year old who likes to run regularly to maintain her fitness.
 Margie is a big believer in the “Use it or Lose It” mentality and does not want or expect to be idle at any stage of her life.
 She lives in the beautiful seaside town of Valla Beach in NSW, Australia.
 We sat down with Margie to ask her some questions on her first marathon which she completed in Queenstown last November.
 See Margie’s “All About My First Marathon” below….